yxwangnju/yxwangnju.github.io/content/pages/github_page.md

 <br />

-## 5. Add pelican files to the source branch
+## 5. Add pelican files to the notebook_source branch
 Add all the Pelican-generated files to the content branch of the local Git repo, commit the changes, and push the local changes to the remote repo hosted on GitHub by entering:
 ```text
 $ git add .